This article describes a comprehensive explanation of various terms which are commonly used in the SIL verification process.

 SIL Verification and SIL Validation are two distinct steps in the process of ensuring functional safety in industrial automation systems.

 SIL Verification is the process of checking that the design and implementation of a safety instrumented system (SIS) meet the requirements specified in functional safety standards such as IEC 61508 or IEC 61511.
-This includes reviewing the design documentation, testing the components and systems, and ensuring that the design and implementation is in accordance with the standards.
+This includes reviewing the design documentation, testing the components and systems, and ensuring that the design and implementation are in accordance with the standards.

 SIL Validation, on the other hand, is the process of demonstrating that the SIS will perform its intended safety function during normal and abnormal conditions.
 This is typically done through simulations, testing, and/or analysis.
 The aim of SIL Validation is to demonstrate that the SIS will reliably perform its safety function when required and that the overall safety integrity level (SIL) of the system is adequate.